vijayneethipudi/aws-learning-vijay/VPC/VPC Peering/readme.md

-# AWS VPC Peering practice
+# AWS VPC Peering Connection

 Download peering.yaml file.
 If you have aws cli setup in your local machine use below commands to create stack